-The Child Welfare Agency Review Board (the board) shall promulgate and publish rules setting minimum standards governing the granting, revocation, refusal, conversion, and suspension of licenses for a child welfare agency and the operation of a child welfare agency.
+The Child Welfare Agency Review Board (Board) shall promulgate and publish rules and regulations setting minimum standards governing the granting, revocation, refusal, conversion, and suspension of licenses for a child welfare agency and the operation of a child welfare agency.

-The board may consult with such other agencies, organizations, or individuals as it deems proper.
+The Board may consult with such other agencies, organizations, or individuals as it shall deem proper.

-The board shall take any action necessary to prohibit any person, partnership, group, corporation, organization, or association not licensed or exempted from licensure pursuant to this regulation from advertising, placing, planning for, or assisting in the placement of any unrelated minor for purposes of adoption or for care in a foster home.
+The Board shall take any action necessary to prohibit any person, partnership, group, corporation, organization, or association not licensed or exempted from licensure pursuant to this chapter from advertising, placing, planning for, or assisting in the placement of any unrelated minor for purposes of adoption or for care in a foster home.
 The prohibition against advertising shall not apply to persons who are seeking to add to their own family by adoption.

-The board may amend the rules promulgated pursuant to this section, from time to time, in accordance with the rule promulgation procedures in the Arkansas Administrative Procedure Act, § 25-15-201 et seq.
+The Board may amend the rules and regulations promulgated pursuant to this section from time to time, in accordance with the rule promulgation procedures in the Arkansas Administrative Procedure Act, § 25-15-201 et seq.

-The board shall promulgate rules that:
+The Board shall promulgate rules and regulations that: